tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 An interrupt is an indication to a thread that it should stop what it is doing and do something else. `Thread.interrupt()` sets the interrupted status/flag of the target thread.
 The code running in that target thread MAY poll the interrupted status and handle it appropriately.
 Some methods that block such as `Object.wait()` may consume the interrupted status immediately and throw an appropriate exception (usually `InterruptedException`).
 Thread interruption is a gentle way to stop a thread.
 It is used to give threads a chance to exit cleanly, as opposed by deprecated `Thread.stop()` that force to stop the thread.

 Interruption in Java is not preemptive.
 Threads have to cooperate in order to process the interrupt properly.
 If the target thread does not poll the interrupted status the interrupt is effectively ignored.
 Polling occurs via the `Thread.interrupted()` method which returns the current thread's interrupted status and clears that interrupt flag.
-Usually the thread might then do something such as throw `InterruptedException`.
+Usually, the thread might then do something such as throw `InterruptedException`.
 If a thread goes a long time without invoking a method that throws `InterruptedException` Then it must periodically invoke `Thread.interrupted()`, which returns if an interrupt has been received.
 For example:

 ```java
 while (...){